muraahm/iws-frontend-challenge/README.md

 ### Requirements
 - For this task, the `RawPublisher.vue` file should be modified.
 - The value should only publish once per second.
-- The value should oscillate continuously between 0 and 20, at a configurable rate of change.
+- The value should oscillate continuously between 0 and 20, at a configurable rate of change (default to 0.1/second).
 - The publish topic should be: `iws_<your first name>`
    - Example: `iws_patrick`
 - The payload should be a JSON of format: `{"value": <number> }`